cam-pagne/Rana-Moth-WASD/README.md

 ## Shell Prints

-I printed the entire shell, hinges, etc., in **Bambu Lab PETG**, though any PETG should work.
+I printed the entire shell, hinges, etc., in **Bambu Lab PETG**, though any PETG or PLA should work.
 I printed the hinge pin with **PLA+**, as PETG would warp without supports.

 - **Microcontroller:** Standard Pico, screws in with any **M2 screws** (4mm length, but shorter would work).
 - **Switches:** Must be **low profile switches**.
 I used **Cosmox Wind Engines** and a couple **Gateron KS33 Silvers**.